 - Make a clean, angled cut an inch below a node, then detach all leaves from the lower half of the cutting.
 Remove any flowers or flower buds.
 To retain moisture, wrap it in paper towels.

 - Next, dig a hole in the rooting medium to accommodate the width and height of the leafless node section.
-Use the knife to make a final, clean cut just below one of the lowest, leafless nodes, and place the cutting in the planting hole.
-It should be able to support itself; if it doesn’t, plant it deeper.
+Use the knife to make a final, clean cut just below one of the lowest, leafless nodes, and place the cutting in the awaiting hole.
+It should be able to support itself; if it doesn’t, stick it in deeper.

 - Mist gently with water and replace the greenhouse top or drop the container into the storage bag with the zipper (half-open) on top.
 Mist once a week and adjust the humidity accordingly: Dense condensation signifies that the plant needs more air; wilting implies the opposite.